Provost Innovation Fund

 Complete this downloadable application (doc).

-Completed applications are due by Friday, February 15, 2019.
-Each applicant will be contacted by email as to the status of their application after the review is completed.
+Completed applications are due by Friday, March 16, 2019.
+Each applicant will be notified in writing of the status of their application after the review is completed.
 For more information, please contact Dr. Jon Lyon, Vice Provost (firstname.lastname@example.org).